hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

-This custom of external cleanliness, like all other customs, sometimes turns out to be, in the long run, rather a tyranny or the very reverse of Âchâra (cleanliness).
+This custom of external cleanliness, like all other customs, sometimes turns out to be, in the long run, rather a tyranny or the very reverse of Âchāra (cleanliness).
 The European says that all bodily matters have to be attended to in private.
 Well and good.
 "It is vulgar to spit before other people.
 To rinse your mouth before others is disgraceful."
 So, for fear of censure, they do not wash their mouth after meals, and